rylew2/eBayDealFinderMVC/README.md

 Currently only one Deal of the Day rss feed is compared against eBay prices.

 ## Usage
+To see the price comparison, the program needs a breakpoint at the end of the compareDealsToEbay() function and watch the anotherdd variable.

 ## API References
 The eBay Finding API is used in this program.
 A service reference to the following is included: